Introduction

 | External Accessibility | ✕ | ✓ |

-The client instances must be accessible from the master installation.
-Ensure that firewalls and web servers are configured accordingly.
+The client instances must be reachable from the master installation.
+Make sure firewalls and web servers are configured accordingly.

 Supported TYPO3 Versions